 One area of increased microbiome research is personalized nutrition.
 By identifying the unique microbiome profile of an individual, links are explored to identify dietary needs and remedies to keep the gut healthy and alleviate discomfort.
 The HMV is focusing on four specific therapeutic areas in relation to the gut microbiome: early life, gastro-intestinal diseases, metabolic health and brain-related disease.

-To help you make the most of the opportunities in the digestive health space for food and beverages, DuPont offers a full portfolio of solutions from our HOWARU® Premium probiotics and spores to our fibers and prebiotic ingredients, cultures and enabling ingredients for gluten- and lactose-free products.
+To help you make the most of the opportunities in the digestive health space for food and beverages, Nutrition & Biosciences offers a full portfolio of solutions from our HOWARU® Premium probiotics and spores to our fibers and prebiotic ingredients, cultures and enabling ingredients for gluten- and lactose-free products.

 With our scientific, technical and regulatory expertise, coupled with deep consumer insight, we can help you navigate—and succeed in—the digestive health space for food and beverages.